Meditation: NM249 971230 theorem of the Kundalini Yoga; control your micro & macro consciousness

 Today: I Ching

-Today: Use your great treasures to ignite the world – I Ching
+Today: Rise to your responsibilities to conquer the dark forces – I Ching

 Read the text from Richard Wilhelm's translation of the I Ching